Cream is an important part of a good latte and we've got info on a good coffee creamer substitute.

 In recent years, the use of plant-based milks has exploded.
 Many people are trying to reduce their intake of animal products and the specialty coffee market is no exception.

 Whether you choose a non-dairy milk for ethical, health or other reasons, it's important to find a type that doesn't override the subtleties of your coffee.

 Even though plant-based milks can be up to five times more expensive than cow's milk, if you are vegan or are lactose intolerant, you will probably invest in your well-being.
 Plant-based milks can be used as coffee creamer as well, and it doesn't mean losing quality.

 Why invest in great beans and extraction techniques to make an espresso-based drink so it tastes bad in the end?
-Starting to understand the differences between plant-based milks can help you create a delicious beverage.
+Starting to understand the differences between plant-based milks may help you create a delicious beverage.

 If you're a fan of the classic café latte, it pays to consider other options than dairy, such as coconut milk.
 More full-bodied than cow's milk, even the whole type, coconut milk is fresh, especially if you make it at home, and has a slightly sweet flavor, pairing well with coffee.